lappsgrid-services/ServiceValidator/docs/components/splitters/index.md

 ### Running splitters using Galaxy

-First we feed it the [karen-flies.txt](karen-flies.txt) sample file, which has the following content:
+Say we run services from Galaxy and we first feed it the [karen-flies.txt](input/karen-flies.txt) sample file, which has the following content:

 ```
 {